The Easiest Way To Hire & Get Hired

 Chiller engineer jobs may be a niche subsection within the engineering industry which doesn’t usually come to the forefront of people’s minds, but there are many lucrative positions out there which require capable, hardworking engineers to ensure that chillers and AC units are running smoothly, safely, and efficiently.

-A chiller is typically used for heating, ventilation, and air conditioning systems which help cool down areas for occupants and industrial processes.
+A chiller is typically used for heating, ventilation, and air conditioning systems which help cool down areas for occupants and industrial processes with engineers helping them maintain efficiency.

 Within a typical day of working with electric vehicle charging you may be expected to install stations, carry out general maintenance on already fitted points, and potentially work away from home at sites across the UK.

 A typical day as a generator technician/engineer can see you both out on the road and in the workshop dealing with generators.
-This can include a number of different things such as repairs, scheduled maintenances, and checks.
+This can include a number of different things such as repairs, scheduled maintenance, and internal and external checks.

-Testing and maintenance are a large proportion of your working day.
+Testing and maintenance will comprise a large proportion of your working day with travelling also expected from site to site.
 This can include testing things such as a basic AMF or more complex things such as the paralleling systems or peak lopping.

 Whilst being a HVAC Engineer, you are responsible for making sure all of your equipment is up to date and reaches the required safety standards, you have all the necessary safety gear and equipment needed to carry out tasks, along with ensuring each area is safe prior, during, and after work has been carried out.